Do you recall the last time you felt alive and joyful? What is joy in life for you?

-The perception that a joyful person is one that is constantly smiling, laughing and appear carefree is what we see and expect in many situations in life.
+The perception that a joyful person is one that is constantly smiling, laughing, and appears carefree is what we see and expect in many situations in life.
 But the truth is that a person that is smiling, laughing and carefree can be depressed.

-To feel joyful is an inner job first, then the smiles, jumps and sparkles comes naturally.
+To feel joyful is an inner job first, then the smiles, jumps, and sparkles come naturally.

 Lean on your ability to go inward, to observe and catch the feeling of joy in this moment (not the thought of joy in the future, when […] is happening).

 Joy is coming to you in the moment.
 Like lightness surrounding your heart.

 You can’t plan for joy to enter your life.
 Allow it to show up!